 - Details about your pain and whether it is due to endometriosis.

 - Develop with you a treatment plan that is specific to your needs.

 - Discuss your treatment and how it relates to your wish for pregnancy.

 - Base the discussion on proven methods of treatment.

 A referral letter from your GP is helpful, particularly if you are insured as many insurance companies will require a referral letter in order to cover your treatment.
 If you are at all uncertain, please call the The Endometriosis Clinic secretary on +44 (0) 79324 14342 who will be able to answer any of your queries.
-It is also useful if you bring as much information as you can regarding your previous treatments, for example, results from laparoscopies.
+It is also useful if you bring as much information as you can regarding your previous treatments, for example, any previous surgical and pathology reports from laparoscopies.

 A first consulatation lasts between 30 minutes and one hour.
 You will be asked extensively about your symptoms and history.
 Treatment options will be discussed and you will be able to discuss any questions you may have.

 If you have significant bowel or bladder symptoms you may also see Consultant Colorectal Surgeon, Simon Radley or Consultant Urologist, Alan Doherty.
 If required, they will perform surgery alongside your Gynaecologist.

 The Endometriosis Clinic operates from the following hospitals: the BMI Priory Hospital Birmingham; the BMI Hospital Edgbaston and the Spire Parkway Hospital in Solihull.
 You will be seen at the hospital most convenient for you.